ViennaRNA/ViennaRNA/CONTRIBUTING.md

 ## Reporting Bugs

-1. Please make an issue at Github or notify us by emailing to rna@tbi.univie.ac.at
+1. Please make an issue at GitHub or notify us by emailing to rna@tbi.univie.ac.at
 2. In your report, include as much information as possible, such that we are able to reproduce it.
 If possible, find a minimal example that triggers the bug.
 3. Include the version number for the ViennaRNA Package you experience the bug with.
-4. Include at least some minimal information regarding your operating system (Linux, MacOS X, Windows, etc.)
+4. Include at least some minimal information regarding your operating system (Linux, Mac OS X, Windows, etc.)

 ## Pull Request Process